aadonkeyz/Blog/source/_posts/Building-Abstractions-with-Procedures.md

 By contrast, the second process does not grow and shrink.
 At each step, all we need to keep track of, for any $n$, are the current values of the variables `product`, `counter`, and `max-count`.
 We call this an **iterative process**.
 In general, an iterative process is one whose state can be summarized by a fixed number of state variables, together with a fixed rule that describes how the state variables should be updated as the process moves from state to state and an (optional) end test that specifies conditions under which the process should terminate.
 In computing $n!$, the number of steps required grows linearly with $n$.
 Such a process is called a **linear iterative process**.

 The contrast between the two processes can be seen in another way.
 In the iterative case, the program variables provides a complete description of the state of the process at any point.
 If we stopped the computation between steps, all we would need to do to resume the computation is to supply the interpreter with the values of the three program variables.
 Not so with the recursive process.
 In this case there is some additional "hidden" information, maintained by the interpreter and not contained in the program variables, which indicates "where the process is" in negotiating the chain of deferred operations.
 The longer the chain, the more information must be maintained.

-In contranstin iteration and recursion, we must be careful not to confuse the notion of a **recursive process** with the notion of a **recursive procedure**.
+In contransting iteration and recursion, we must be careful not to confuse the notion of a **recursive process** with the notion of a **recursive procedure**.
 When we describe a procedure as recursive, we are referring to the syntactic fact that the procedure definition refers (either directly or indirectle) to the procedure itself.
 But when we describe a process as following a pattern that is, say, linearly recursive, we are speaking about how the process evolves, not about the syntax of how a procedure is written.
 It may seem disturbing that we refer to a recursive procedure such as `fact-iter` as generating an iterative process.
 However, the process really is iterative: **Its state is captured completely by its three state variables, and an interpreter need keep track of only three variables in order to execute the process.**

 ## Tree Recursion